 appear to have raced since 2012.

 Ellexandra Best - races in the Australian Production Car Championship.
 She drives for Lauren Gray’s team.
 In 2016, she drove a Toyota Echo in Class E, and was second in the class standings.
 Her best overall finish was twelfth, at Sydney.
 She was the youngest driver ever to compete in the series, at seventeen.
+In 2017, she raced a Toyota Corolla, and had a best finish of seventh overall, at Winton.
+She was 24th in the championship.
 Previously, she raced a Hyundai Excel, first in the 2015 NSW Excel Racing Series, and then in the 2016 Victorian Excel Championship.

 Carly Black - raced a Renault Clio in the 2016 Australian Production Car Championship.
 Her best result was eleventh place, at Sydney, and she was 34th in the championship.
 This was her second time in the APCC, after she raced the Clio part-time in the series in 2014.
 In between, she raced in the NSW PCC, still in the Clio.
 She has been active in motorsport since at least 2008, when she took part in the Wakefield 300 enduro, in a Peugeot 206, finishing twelfth.

 Ruth (Ruthie) Bowler - a regular in Aussie Racing Cars since 2008.
 Driving a Ford Falcon, she was 25th in her debut season.
 This improved to 19th in her second attempt, in a Yamaha Ford Coupe.
 Her form dipped in 2010, in the same car, and she was 21st, and the following season, she only did two races.
 However, she bounced back in 2012, and was fourteenth overall, after a complete season.
 She raced in Aussie Racing Cars again in 2013, and is now the series’ most prolific female driver.
 She was 23rd overall, after a complete season.
 In 2014, she had another part-season in Aussie Racing Cars, driving an ARC 1940 Coupe for Armstrong Motorsport.
 She took part in four races for the team.
 Another complete season in 2015 gave her a championship 20th place, with a best finish of eighteenth, at Highlands and Phillip Island.
 She did not do quite as well in 2016, and sat out some of the mid-season races.
 Her best finish was 24th, and she was 28th in the championship.
+Her overall finishes in 2017 were better, the best of these being a 15th place at Symmons Plain.
+A couple of DNFs mid-season meant that she was 30th on the leaderboard.
 Kerryn Brewer - took part in various Australian Touring Car races in the 1990s.
 In 1996, she was fourth in the all-female Mazda 121 Challenge and second in the Mallala Commodore Cup.
 She was twelfth in the 1997 Bathurst 24 Hours with Melinda Price, the highest finish for an all-female team.
 She also entered in 1998, and came eleventh.
 During both of these seasons, she and Melinda Price competed together as the “Castrol Cougars”, driving VS Commodores.
 They were unable to complete full season due to a lack of funding, but made an impression nevertheless.
 After this, Kerryn faded from the scene.

 Teigan Butchers – raced in the 2005 Australian